top of page

 • Visit Evian-les-Bains on the French side, home to the famous Evian water fountain (bring empty bottles to fill up at the fountain in the town center for free).

-• Visit the nearby Gruyère cheese factory (scroll down to 4) and its scenic old town.
+• Check out the nearby Gruyère cheese factory (scroll down to 4) and its scenic old town.

 • Take a day trip to charming Annecy, France.